01mf02/jq-lang-spec/spec.typ

 |& ... \
 |& ., (x_n "as" var(x) | f)...)
 $

+// TODO: mention that folding considers only first(f)

 Both filters fold $f$ over the sequence given by $x$ with the initial value $y_0$.
 Their main difference is that "reduce" returns only the final value(s),